惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 Define Brows With Precision

 A little brow maintenance can go a long way for your makeup look, says the pros.
 “For eyes, even a touch of clear gel or subtle definition can enhance without looking like ‘makeup,’” says Flores.
-“Men’s grooming is all about effortless but elevated—so staying in that area is key.”
+“Men’s grooming is all about looking effortless but elevated—so staying in that area is key.”

 For a more minimal approach, Komorowski says “a clear brow gel is great for keeping everything in place with zero effort.”
-Day agrees, suggesting Refy’s clear Brow Sculpt, for brows that “need holding and are a bit unruly.”
+Day agrees, suggesting Refy’s clear Brow Sculpt for brows that “need holding and are a bit unruly.”

 Glossier